Tom Clancy's Splinter Cell: Blacklist: Sales

-Ubisoft hoped that Tom Clancy's Splinter Cell: Blacklist would sell at least five million copies.
-The game debuted at number two on the UK retail software sales chart in its first week of release, behind Saints Row IV.
-It was August's fourth-bestselling game in the United States.
-On October 16, 2013 Ubisoft announced that Blacklist had failed to meet sales expectations, and on November 13 it was announced that the game had sold two million copies worldwide.
+Ubisoft hoped that Splinter Cell: Blacklist would sell at least five million units.
+In the United Kingdom, the game debuted at number two on the UK retail chart in its first week of release, behind Saints Row IV.
+In the United States, It was August's fourth best-selling game.
+On October 16, 2013, Ubisoft announced that Blacklist had failed to meet sales expectations, and on November 13, it was announced that the game had sold two million units.